ffraenz/redoid/README.md

 - **color** – Initial color to apply when an instance gets created.
 - **colorComponentPins** – Array holding 3 integer values of the RGB GPIO pins dioder is connected to.
+- **applyColorCallback** – Custom function that replaces the default mechanism for applying colors.
+This feature is disabled if set to `null`.
 - **loopInterval** – Duration between transitioning ticks.
 - **defaultEasing** – Default easing
 - **idleTimeout** – Delay between the queue being idle and the idle event getting triggered.